LAW COLLOQUY

 https://www.youtube.com/watch?v=AUnbGpOctLk

-Introduction - The first chapter should include a background of the problem, and a statement of the issue.
-There must be clarity of the purpose of the study, followed by the research questions.
+Introduction - The first chapter should include a background of the problem and a statement of the issue.
+The purpose of the study must be clearly stated, followed by the research questions.
 Your whole research work and other chapters should be the answers to the research question you raised.
 You should provide clear definitions of the terms related to the work.
-You will also expose your assumptions and expectations of the final results.
+You will also be able to expose your assumptions and expectations of the final results.

-Methodology -This part of the dissertation is focused on the way you located the resources and the methods of implementation of the results.
+Methodology -This part of the dissertation focuses on how you located the resources and the methods of implementation of the results.
 If you're writing a qualitative dissertation, you will expose the research questions, setting, participants, data collection, and data analysis processes.
 If, on the other hand, you're writing a quantitative dissertation, you will focus this chapter on the research questions and hypotheses, information about the population and sample, instrumentation, collection of data, and analysis of data.

 Sample size: The sample size should be normal neither too small nor too large.

-Data Collection Techniques: (Registration, Questionnaires, interviews, Direct Observations) Analysis of Data: Data is to be analyzed according to the requirement of the topic.
+Data Collection Techniques: (Registration, Questionnaires, interviews, Direct Observations) Analysis of Data: The data will be analysed according to the topic's requirements.
 After collecting the data, it is to be tabulated.
-The total variables used are to be included in the study and then the relationship between variables will be analyzed.
+The total number of variables used will be included in the study, and then the relationship between variables will be analysed.

-Findings - This is an again very important point in the whole process of the research, for the reason that it reflects your cerebral aptitude or intellectual ability.
-In findings, you reiterate the research questions and discuss the outcomes.
+Findings—This is again a very important point in the whole research process because it reflects your cerebral aptitude or intellectual ability.
+In the findings, you reiterate the research questions and discuss the outcomes.

-Conclusions - In the final chapter of the dissertation, you will summarize the study and briefly report the results and outcomes.
-Make an emphasis to explain how your findings make a difference in the academic community and how they are implied in practice.
+Conclusions - In the dissertation's final chapter, you will summarise the study and briefly report the results and outcomes.
+You should focus on explaining how your findings make a difference in the academic community and how they are implied in practice.

-Recommendations/ Suggestions- This part is the end chapter of your research, which includes a "Recommendations for future research“, where you propose future research that will clarify the issues further.
+Recommendations/ Suggestions- This part is the end chapter of your research, which includes "Recommendations for future research“, where you propose future research to clarify the issues further.
 Explain why you suggest this research and what form it should take.

-Bibliography -Use the recommended citation style for your field of study, and make sure to include all sources you used during the research and writing stages.
+Bibliography: Use the recommended citation style for your field of study and include all sources you used during the research and writing stages.

 Difference between footnotes, references, and bibliography